 Nar Phu valley trek is wild and unexplored trekking routes in Nepal situated in the Manang District.
 Nar Phu trek is perfect for travelers who want to discover and explore Annapurna Circuit.
 As well as trekkers, nature lovers can explore an untouched valley, a rough and wild trek.
 This trek leads you to the exotic This trekking route opens for trekkers in 2003 AD.

-Nar Phu valley is a model trek for those trekkers who have time and desire to venture into some of the less trodden remote regions of Nepal beyond the regular trekking routes.
-It is also a spectacular trekking route of Nepal of ethnically-Tibetan inhabitants.
+Nar Phu valley is a model trek for those trekkers who have time and desire to venture into some of the less flattened remote regions of Nepal.
+It is also a spectacular trek route of Nepal with a spectacular view of ethnically-Tibetan inhabitants.
 This is a trek that combines remote villages, narrow canyons, lovely forests, amazing rock formations, yaks, Gompas and unique Himalayan cultures.
-Trekking to the standard Annapurna circuit, the bridge leading over the Maryland River to the steep portals of the Nar Phu valley system is easily missed, but although the entrances is narrow and forested, the valley system above opens up to a huge expanse of high snow-peaks, ancient villages and high altitude grazing settlements.
+Trekking to Annapurna circuit, the bridge leading over the Marsyagndi River to the steep portals of the Nar Phu valley system is easily missed.
+But although the entrances are narrow and forested.
+Valley above opens up to the huge expanse of high snow-peaks, ancient villages, and high altitude grazing settlements.